samueleaton/knucklebone/README.md

 # knucklebone.js
-Lightweight minimal ajax library
+Lightweight, minimal ajax library
 ---
-##### _Knucklebone tries to fill a very specific niche to be more useful and minimal.
-If you want to get any kind of data through AJAX through GET (as was intended) or if you want to send form data through POST, then knucklebone will be perfect_
+##### _Knucklebone tries to fill a very specific niche so as to be more useful/minimalistic.
+If you want to asynchronously get data through GET (as GET was intended), or if you want to asynchronously send form data through POST, then knucklebone will be perfect._
 ---
 ## Before you can play
 ##### Don't Forget to add knucklebone __*before*__ your scripts: